 9.1 Honor Code

 PathwayConnect students do not complete an ecclesiastical endorsement as part of their participation in the program.
-Students are encouraged to live the CES Honor Code as a matter of principle and to prepare them if they choose to later matriculate to BYU-Idaho, where they will be required to live the BYU-Idaho Honor Code.
+Students are encouraged to live the CES Honor Code as a matter of principle and to prepare them if they choose to later continue to an online degree program from BYU-Idaho, supported by BYU-Pathway, where they will be required to live the BYU-Idaho Honor Code.
 Additionally, principles of academic integrity are strictly enforced.

 Students who violate BYU-Pathway Worldwide policy or procedures (including, but not limited to, behavioral misconduct, abuse of administrative processes, inappropriate classroom behavior, intimidation, threats, violence, or other inappropriate actions at a gathering), in public or online, may be required to leave the program or the gathering when their misconduct significantly and adversely impacts the program’s ability to perform its mission or disrupts the general environment BYU-Pathway is striving to achieve.